petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/restoring-data-from-a-backup.md

 ### Preparing SQL Scripts for PostgreSQL

 Scripts for PostgreSQL only run on the database specified in the secret `lcp-secret-database-name`.
-Specify tables either without a qualifier or with the public schema (e.g., `update journalarticle` or `update public.journalarticle`).
+Specify tables without a qualifier or with the public schema (e.g., `update journalarticle` or `update public.journalarticle`).

 The database user specified in the `lcp-secret-database-user` secret is used to run your scripts with the `psql` command, with these options: